odil-T/Loan-Grade-Prediction/README.md

 A machine learning model for predicting loan grades trained on [Lending Club Loan Dataset 2007-2011](https://www.kaggle.com/datasets/imsparsh/lending-club-loan-dataset-2007-2011).

-You can find the code and the comments in the jupyter notebook.
+You can find the code and the comments in the `loan_grade_prediction.ipynb` jupyter notebook.